Photon Propagation through Axion Clouds around Magnetized Compact Objects: Time Delays and Polarimetric Signatures: Theoretical Framework

 \subsection{Theoretical Setup and Field Equations}

-We study the propagation of a photon probe through the magnetosphere of a magnetar hosting a dense axion cloud, with the aim of isolating the contributions of QED vacuum polarization \cite{Schwinger} and axion-photon mixing to the local dispersive and birefringent response of the medium.
+We study the propagation of a photon probe through the magnetosphere of a magnetized compact object hosting a dense axion cloud, with the aim of isolating the contributions of QED vacuum polarization \cite{Schwinger} and axion-photon mixing to the local dispersive and birefringent response of the medium.

 For the low-energy photon modes considered here, with $\omega \ll m_e$, the coupled photon--axion system is described by the Euler--Heisenberg effective action \cite{EH1936} extended by the axion sector,